felipelmota/flashcard/README.md

 ## License

 This project is licensed under the MIT License.
-Check the `LICENSE` file.